yqiuu/starduster/docs/source/index.rst

 Starduster provides a deep learning model to emulate dust radiative transfer simulations, which significantly accelerates the computation of dust attenuation and emission.
-Starduster contains two specific generative models, which explicitly takes into accout the features of the dust attenuation curves and dust emission spectra.
+Starduster contains two specific generative models, which explicitly take into accout the features of the dust attenuation curves and dust emission spectra.
 Both generative models should be trained by a set of characteristic outputs of a radiative transfer simulation.
 The obtained neural networks can produce realistic galaxy spectral energy distributions that